Audit Committee Charter

 III.
 Meetings

 The Committee shall meet as often as necessary to fulfill its responsibilities, but not less than quarterly.
 At least quarterly, the Committee shall hold separate, private meetings with the Company’s Chief Financial Officer and Controller and the Company’s IRPAF.
-At least twice each year, the Committee shall hold separate, private meetings with the internal audit manager.
-At least twice each year, the Committee shall hold a separate, private meeting with the Company’s Vice President, General Counsel.
+At least twice each year, the Committee shall hold separate, private meetings with the internal audit manager, and the Company’s Vice President, General Counsel.
 Each such person shall have free and direct access to the Committee and any of its members.

 The Committee shall meet only if a quorum is present.
 The presence of a majority of the members will constitute a quorum.